jimbleslilley/bootcamp-project-1/README.md

 Our project sets out to dive into two interesting data stats we found to do with massively influencial and popular streaming service, Netflix.
 We hope to uncover insights related to both the revenue and the subscriber count of the service, as well as its relation to Netflix Originals - shows which Netflix funds or licenses exclusively.

-## Questions
+## Questions of Focus

-* Whether regions growth follows similar patterns - or if different regions behave more indepentadly.
-* Whether or not highly rated shows lead on release to an increase in subscribers.
-* How runtime affects the scores on an IMDB
+* Does Netflix's growth show similar trends between regions?
+* Does runtime affect how well a show is received?
-* How runtime has changed over time, and whether this can be correlated to other factors.
+* Is runtime affected by genre and how has runtime changed over time?

 ## Our Datasets